Cuthbert means 'brilliant light', which leads nicely to the story about St. Cuthbert.

 Many miraculous healings have been attributed to St. Cuthbert and his remains now lie in Durham Cathedral.

-The St. Cuthbert Cross is seen mainly on heraldic regalia and similar ceremonial wear.
+Sometimes confused with the Consecration Cross, the St. Cuthbert Cross is seen mainly on heraldic regalia and similar ceremonial wear.
 To fit the shape of escutcheons (shields) in coats-of-arms, the cross has four equal-length arms.
 Each arm has a Thor-like hammer head.
 There is no connection between Thor and St. Cuthbert, except for the influence of Celtic art in the 7th century.